Microtan65/PClock/README.md

 # PClock
 A clock in scala to run on RPI driving Sure2416 LED panels via SPI

 This code is inteded to be run on a Rasberry Pi to drive two Sure 2416 LED panels mounted side by side giving a display area of 48x16 pixels.
 It uses the pi4j java library to drive the Raspberry Pi SPI interface.

+The IO connections from RPI GPIO to the Sure LED panels are as follows:

+          RPI -> Sure
+    26 (CE0)  -> 2 (CS2)
+    24 (CE1)  -> 3 (CS3)
+    23 (SCLK) -> 5 (WR)
+    19 (MOSI) -> 7 (DATA)
+     6 (GND)  -> 8 (GND)

+On the left hand LED panel, set the DIP switches so that CS3 is enabled.
+On the right hand LED panel set the DIP switches so that CS2 is enabled.

-It is written in Scala using Akka asyncronous operation and Spray for HTTP support.
+The clock software is written in Scala using Akka asyncronous operation and Spray for HTTP support.
-There are a set of different time animations as well as scrolling text function which can display an adhoc message or an RSS feed.
+There are a set of different time animations as well as a scrolling text function which can display an adhoc message or an RSS feed.

 An HTTP REST interface allows control of the clock for selecting the current time animation and controlling the message/RSS display.

 It provides a set of time animations which include: